Raymond J. Chambers

 Raymond John Chambers (16 November 1917 – 13 September 1999), was an accounting academic who worked at the University of Sydney from 1953–1999.
-His research sought to provide an evidence-based reform of financial reporting and accounting practice and he is regarded one of the 20th century’s greatest accounting thinkers.
+His research sought to provide an evidence-based reform of financial reporting and accounting practice.

-Chambers has been described by his peers as an “accounting pioneer," an “intellectual giant” of the twentieth century—truly a Renaissance man and a "intellectual leader and an always stimulating presence: a rigorous theorist and prolific author whose impact was felt around the world."
 Chambers was selected by Dick Edwards as one of his Twentieth Century Accounting Thinkers.
 Additionally, he was the first academic outside of North America to be inducted into the American Accounting Association’s Accounting Hall of Fame.
-He received many other awards, such as in 1958 being the first recipient of the Australian Society of Accountants' Citation for Meritorious Contribution to the Literature of Accounting, Accounting and Action, and in 1967 the American Institute of Certified Public Accountants’ Gold Medal for outstanding contribution to accounting literature, Accounting, Evaluation and Economic Behavior.
-In 1978 he was awarded the Order of Australia for services to commerce and education, particularly in accounting and business management.

 He published nearly 300 articles, a dozen books and monographs, made over 100 submissions to the press and various public and professional accounting bodies, as well as delivering close to 400 lectures across the world.
 Accounting, Evaluation and Economic Behavior, Securities and Obscurities, and An Accounting Thesaurus are his most well-known book-length contributions.

+Raymond J. Chambers also established Abacus, a peer-reviewed quarterly academic journal under the Accounting Foundation, University of Sydney in 1965.
+Chambers remained the editor-in-chief until 1974 when he was succeeded by Murray Wells.